MGGSK/Order-Manager/README.md

 # Order-Manager
-A UWP app for creating and managing orders.
+A uwp app for creating and managing orders.
-Currently being ported to WinUI 3.

 ## 🌎 Localizations
     -English (US)
     -German (Germany)
     -Slovak